098765d/dualPredictor/README.md

 - Classification rate: 0.882
 - R2 = 0.88, MSE = 1.3

-## Example 2: Local University Students Program GPA Prediction
+## Example 2: a Local University Students Program GPA Prediction

 Since Test Set Students does not have y-label, therefore only able to show the train set performance. default cut-off = 2.5 , lasso + youden_index